-The most critical part of keeping your network online is your fault reporting system.
-This system has a direct effect on the costs related with network maintenance, as you rely on the information it provides to dispatch technicians with the right tools and knowledge to fix problems in just one site visit.
+The most critical part of keeping your network online is a repair reporting system.
+This system has a direct effect on the costs related to network maintenance issues, as you rely on the information it provides to dispatch technicians with the right tools and knowledge to fix problems in just one site visit.

 Therefore, your choice of a fault reporting system is very important.
 The system you select will directly impact your operations for many years to come.
 These guiding principles will help you to make sure that you choose the correct fault reporting system for your network: